ali2200/Jameedna/replit.md

-# Al Fursan Quadruple Factory - Traditional Jordanian Jameed Production
+# Al-Fursan Al-Rubaiah for Management and Investment - Traditional Jordanian Products

 ## Overview

-Al Fursan Quadruple Factory is a comprehensive web application built on Replit for a Jordanian food manufacturing company specializing in traditional Jameed production.
-The application serves as both a corporate website and product showcase, featuring the company's two main product lines: "Jameedna Zaman" and "Jameed Badawya".
+Al-Fursan Al-Rubaiah for Management and Investment is a comprehensive web application built on Replit for a Jordanian food manufacturing company specializing in traditional products.
+The application serves as both a corporate website and product showcase, featuring the company's two main product lines: "Jameedna Zaman" and "Jameed Al Badawia".
 Built with modern web technologies and optimized for Replit's deployment platform, the site emphasizes Arabic-first design with RTL support, elegant visual presentation, and comprehensive business information including certifications, production capabilities, and contact management.

 ## User Preferences